exercism/DEPRECATED.rikki-ruby-analyzer/README.md

 To lean on default configurations

 1. Run exercism.io on port 4567
-1. Run analysseur on port 8989
+1. Run the ruby analyzer on port 8989
 1. Run redis (just use the default port, 6379)
 1. Run rikki with no arguments
 1. Submit a problematic piece of code.